gideonite/cn_pipeline/README.md

 per this `lib`, directory.
 If while running GISTIC you get an error relating to this, you may have to deal with it yourself by modifying the env initialization in `run_gistic.sh`.

+### Normalization

+This is the work of others at the BIC -- Bioinformatics Core at MSKCC.
+Many thanks to them for their hard work!

+A few notes on how it's done on an SGE grid:

+* generate a file that contains paths to your raw files -- "file of files" -- `$FOF$`
+* how many files have you listed, `NUMBER_OF_FILES=wc -l $FOF`
+* submit to the cluster:
+    qsub -t 1-$NUMBER_OF_FILES jobPipe $FOF
+* use `qstat` to get the status of the job you just submitted

 ### CBS